 Alternatives to regular insurance

-Wyoming allows motor vehicle owners to put down a $25,000 bond per car or truck as an option to buying insurance.
+Wyoming allows motor vehicle owners to put down a $25,000 bond or cash deposit per car or truck as an option to buying insurance.

 What Happens If You Drive Without Car Insurance in Wyoming?

 If you can't show proof of insurance, you have seven days to provide it.
 Failure to do so can bring the following penalties:

 - Up to six months in jail

 - Filing a form SR22 from the insurance company